 SCOR Golf 4161 Wedges – The Ultimate Game Changer

-There’s not much that can be said about Terry Koehler, the President of SCOR Golf, that hasn’t been said already.
-I challenge anyone out there to find a negative word that has even been written regarding Mr. Koehler and his passion for the short game.
+I challenge anyone out there to find a negative word regarding Mr. Koehler and his passion for the short game.
 He is as genuine as they come and I found that out first hand when Mr. Kohler called me personally to talk about his wedges in response to my email.

 I’ve been rather surprised by a few golf companies over the past five months, mainly dealing with The Death Valley event, with their gracious donations and willingness to help me out.
 It made me feel good knowing that there are companies out there that care about what they do.
 Terry, on the other hand, has a love of the game that to me is undefined, and he’s taken that love and created, in my opinion, the best golf club I’ve ever had the pleasure of playing.

-I admit it, I wish I hit the ball 20-30 yards further with my driver, and I wish I could launch my ball 250+ yards with my fairway woods but that’s just not in the cards for me.
+I admit it, I wish I hit the ball 20-30 yards further with my driver, and I hope I could launch my ball 250+ yards with my fairway woods, but that’s not in the cards for me.
 I’ve dramatically improved my distance off the tee with my driver over the last six months, but that has been due to proper swing mechanics and a much-improved tempo.

 We are beaten down everywhere we go with distance.
 Heck, TaylorMade even ran an entire sales promotion based on adding 17 yards.
 When I think about that campaign, now all that comes to mind is an article that Terry wrote called “What would you shoot if…” where he talks about some of the worst parts of your game.
 In short, the message I’m relating to was; do you wish you were longer, then the next time you play walk your ball up 12 yards further down the target line and see how you do.
 That’s just brilliant if you ask me.
 So, did it help, that added 12 yards?